powenn/glodroid_manifest/MacOS instruction/README.md

 # This is an instruction for how to use Glodroid on MacOS

-## Onnce you complete,just double click and it will start flashing
+## Once you complete,just double click and it will start flashing

 This might help people who doesn't have comuptuer with linux installed but having Mac or Macbook